-Orkla's principles for good corporate governance aim to lay the foundation for long-term value creation, for the benefit of shareholders, employees and society at large.
-These principles cannot replace efforts to foster a sound corporate business culture, but must be viewed in conjunction with them.
-Openness, transparency, accountability and equal treatment underpin confidence in the Orkla Group, both internally and externally.
+Corporate Governance Orkla's principles for good corporate governance aim to lay the foundation for long-term value creation, to the benefit of shareholders, employees and society at large.
+Openness, transparency, accountability and equal treatment underpin confidence in the Orkla Group, both internally and externally, and constitute key elements in Orkla's efforts to foster a sound corporate business culture.